Slourp/cryptocurrency_tracker/README.md

 - [--] Schedule recurring tasks like data updates and cache clearing.
 - [--] Commands:
 - [--] Create custom CLI commands for specific app-related tasks.
-- [--] Events and Event Handling:
+- [X] Events and Event Handling:
-- [--] Utilize the event system to handle and respond to app events.
+- [X] Utilize the event system to handle and respond to app events.
 - [--] Guards:
-- [--] Set up guards to protect routes and enforce authorization rules.
+- [X] Set up guards to protect routes and enforce authorization rules.
 - [--] Data Seeding:
 - [--] Implement data seeding to populate the database with initial data.
-- [--] Pagination:
+- [X] Pagination:
-- [--] Implement pagination for displaying a paginated list of cryptocurrencies or news.
+- [X] Implement pagination for displaying a paginated list of cryptocurrencies or news.
 - [--] Email:
 - [--] Integrate email sending functionality for notifications, registration confirmations, password resets, etc.
 - [--] File Upload: